IvorySQL/ivory-cloud-web/README.md

 ### Deploy frontend projects via nginx

 First, please ensure that nginx is installed on the server.
 Edit the nginx configuration file `nginx.conf` , modify the listening port and the website root directory, and you can refer to the following configuration:
+Replace the IP with the actual IP of the current server.

 ```
 server {